chilio/laravel-dusk-ci/README.md

 - This docker has been tested with **gitlab-multi-runner** 9.5.0 and **gitlab-runner** 10.0.1.
 - in my scenario using `yarn run dev` instead of `npm run dev`  was **really faster**, but this might not work out of the box and you may need to adapt your project.
 - This is automated docker build, although you don't see it in docker hub.
-You can always find more information regarding this repo on [docker cloud](https://cloud.docker.com/swarm/chilio/repository/registry-1.docker.io/chilio/laravel-dusk-ci/general), [docker store](https://store.docker.com/community/images/chilio/laravel-dusk-ci), or on [github](https://github.com/chilio/laravel-dusk-ci)
+You can always find more information regarding this repo on [docker hub](https://hub.docker.com/r/chilio/laravel-dusk-ci/), [docker cloud](https://cloud.docker.com/swarm/chilio/repository/registry-1.docker.io/chilio/laravel-dusk-ci/general), [docker store](https://store.docker.com/community/images/chilio/laravel-dusk-ci), or on [github](https://github.com/chilio/laravel-dusk-ci)